 the backup status appears in the lower right corner (automatic backup is

 | The Toolbar lets you control acquisition by clicking icons instead of using the keyboard (both options work when the toolbar is visible).
 You can select either a white or dark toolbar background in the 'Preferences' option in the 'LabHelper X' menu.
 The icons should be mostly self-explanatory.|

 - The red 'X' halts acquisition and opens the Options window (same as hitting the ESC key).

 - The '||' icon pauses acquisition and opens a window that lets you adjust channel scaling or sample rate.
 You can write a short note if you wish; this will appear in the file's comments.
 Acquisition is halted while this window is open:

 - The right triangle resumes acquisition.

-- The 'pen' icon lets you enter a note of up to 250 characters in real time (during acquisition); the note(s) can be read when the file is analyzed in LabAnalyst and are aligned to the time at which the note was written, with a marker in the file.
-You can edit your text only with the backspace/delete key; clicking the cursor doesn't work.
+- The 'pen' icon lets you enter a note of up to 250 characters in real time (during acquisition); the note(s) can be read when the file is analyzed in LabAnalyst X and are aligned to the time at which the note was written, with a marker in the file.
+Note that you can edit your text only with the backspace/delete key; clicking the cursor doesn't work.
 Also, this process may slow sampling if you are acquiring data at high speed:

 - The '+' icon adds time (same as hitting the 'Return' key).

 - The 'circling arrow' icon opens a window that plays back the entire set of acquired data; acquisition continues in the background.
-Hit the 'resume' icon (triangle) to close this window.
+Hit the 'resume' icon (right triangle) to close this window.